-What is the Sports Premium Funding?
+What is the Sport Premium Funding?

-To help keep the legacy of the London Olympics going and to continue inspiring the next generation, the government announced that there would be some ring-fenced funding to primary schools.
+To help keep the legacy of the London 2012 Olympics going and to continue inspiring the next generation, in March 2013 the government announced that there would be some ring-fenced funding to primary schools.
 This sport premium funding must be used to fund improvements to the provision of Physical Education and sport, for the benefit of primary-aged pupils, to give them the opportunity to develop a healthy active lifestyle.

 How much Sports Premium funding do we receive?

 Previously, St John’s received £8,000 plus £5 for every child.
 This funding was doubled in 2017 so we now receive £16,000 plus an extra £10 for every child on the school roll.
 This means that we usually receive around £18,000 a year.